Becoming a Therapist

 - Take continuing education courses.
 Mental health counselors will need to maintain licensure annually by earning continuing education credits.
 Professional organizations or academic institutions may offer these continuing education opportunities.

 Mental health counselors may find employment in private practices, community health centers and other healthcare facilities.
-According to the BLS in 2011, an increasing number of counselors work in private or group practices as self-employed practitioners.
+According to the BLS, an increasing number of counselors work in private or group practices as self-employed practitioners.
 This is due in part to legislation that permits individual counselors to collect payment from insurance groups, as well as increasing respect for counselors as skilled mental health professionals.